Neznany/fluxgym_bucket/README.md

 Dead simple web UI for training FLUX LoRA **with LOW VRAM (12GB/16GB/20GB) support.**

+# Here are my fixes, since the original author doesn't incorporate the pull requests.

+- LORA resolution and resize is separated
+- resolution is a tuple (width and Height)
+- resize = 0 will not resize the images

+Other changes from pull requests
+- proper calculation of step count (in original it would count also non image files, giving you wildly exgerrated step-count)
+- UTF-8 for caption

+My changes were done so it can correctly work with buckets.
+The original code not only merged resolution and resize into one parameter but it will always resize all images, making -enable_bucket counter-intuitive

+# Example 0 for simple no bucket

+resize: 768
+resolution width: 768
+resolution height: 0

+It will resize all images to 768 in the shortest side and crop from them to the square.
+If your images are not square (for example portrait aspect) the result LORA will love to crop heads and feet

+# Example 1 for bucket with mostly square images or mix of square and non square
+You should manually create the desired multi-resolution images.
+Don't just gobble random images in various random sizes - this will NOT work as you imagine.
+So say stick to 768 x 768, 768 x 1024, 1024 x 768 for 3 buckets.
+If you put random images that are seriously different than the resolution the result will be glorified garbage

+resize: 0
+resolution width: 768
+resolution height: 0

+Setting resize 0 will not resize the input images and it will fit images to 768 * 768 pixel area (it means the buckets will all be created to fit the pixel area, so even if you have 768 x 1024, the bucket will be 640 x 864 which will crop from your originals (as the area of 640 x 864 is close to 768 x 768).
+It's a good option if you have most images square and then add various odd aspect ratios or say you have 1/3 square 1/3 portrait and 1/3 landscape

+Here is the math:
+Original image size:

+width = 768
+height = 1024
+aspect_ratio = 768 / 1024 = 0.75

+Check pixel area:

+768 × 1024 = 786,432 pixels > 589,824 → bucket needs downscaling

+Use formulas from code:

+resized_width = sqrt(max_area * aspect_ratio)
+resized_height = max_area / resized_width

+Plug in numbers:

+resized_width = sqrt(589824 × 0.75) = sqrt(442368) ≈ 665.07
+resized_height = 589824 / 665.07 ≈ 886.68

+Round sizes:
+Final resized dimensions before rounding to reso_steps:

+width ≈ 665
+height ≈ 887

+Rounded to reso_steps (e.g., 64):
+If reso_steps = 64, your bucketing logic might round down like:

+bucket:
+width = 640
+height = 864

+# Example 2 for bucket with mostly non square images
+resize: 0
+resolution width: 768
+resolution height: 1024

+will create buckets to fit the pixel area of 768x1024 so if you have 768 x 1024 images they will be directly used in the 768 bucket, same if you have 1024 x 768, they will be in 1024 bucket as the area is same.
+This is a good option if your images are largely non-square.
+Setting resolution to the size of your images will ensure they will be used without cropping.
+For example most of your images are 768 x 1024

 - **Frontend:** The WebUI forked from [AI-Toolkit](https://github.com/ostris/ai-toolkit) (Gradio UI created by https://x.com/multimodalart)
 - **Backend:** The Training script powered by [Kohya Scripts](https://github.com/kohya-ss/sd-scripts)